-When "0" is set to this bit, system enters into the stop mode at the STP instruction execution.
+When this bit is "0", the STP instruction is enabled.

-When "1" is set to this bit, internal reset occurs at the STP instruction execution.
+When this bit is "1", the STP instruction is disabled, and an internal reset occurs if the STP instruction is executed.

 Once this bit is set to "1", it cannot be changed to "0" by program.
 This bit is cleared to "0" after reset.